gvwilson/sensibleadventures/shapers/shapers.md

 A positive rating is sometimes called a **[bonus](#g:bonus)**, and a negative one is sometimes called a **[penalty](#g:penalty)**.

-> **Example:**
 > Gertrude is big and healthy,
 > so she has bonuses for Size and Fitness,
-> but not good with her hands,
+> but she's not good with her hands,
-> which means a penalty for Dexterity,
+> so she has a penalty for Dexterity.
-> and like most elephants is somewhat near-sighted,
+> Like most elephants she is somewhat near-sighted,
-> which means a penalty for Awareness.
+> which means a penalty for Awareness as well.
 > Her ratings are:
 > - Size: +3
 > - Fitness: +1